Primus-Delphi-Group/VSQL-Developer_DEPRECATED/README.md

 ```
 ![](readme-images/databaseStrings.PNG)

-Note: Just safe the file.
+Note: Just save the file.
 The extension will automatically recognize it.

 Now you are ready to use vsql-developer